willcl-ark/bitcoin-dev-tools/README.md

 ### Usage

-Typical usage for a new user might there be:
+Typical usage for a user of this justfile might be:

 1. Show main dependencies for your OS, installing them per the instructions: